AkshayAgarwal007/Jekyll-Mono/README.md

 ### About and Projects Page

 In the parent folder you'll find about.md and projects.md.
 These are templates for helping you to set up your biodata/CV and projects that will be available at yourusername.github.io/about and yourusername.github.io/projects respectively.
-Again you can edit it in Markdown on Github or using Prose as per your choice.
+Again you can edit it in Markdown on GitHub or using Prose as per your choice.

 ## Demo